meddle0x53/trof_partial/PITCHME.md

 #HSLIDE
 ### Nobody uses it!
 * They had bad tooling.
 Everything had bad tooling at the time, but niche and academic languages were the worst...
 * Lack of training.
-Universities don't train you to be lazy! |
+Universities were not training you to be lazy! |
 * No popularity - C++/Java/VB, they were all popular for the different companies, not Haskell! |

 #HSLIDE